One of the most complicated tasks of growing any business is scaling.

 - Do you have positive cash-flow?

 - Does the restaurant show signs of sustainability?
-Is it faddy and would it be still popular in five or ten years’ time?
+Is it a fad or will it still be popular in 5-10 years?

 - Do you have the right expertise within the company to help you expand?